Mecomium is the earliest stools passed after birth by an infant

 *** Feces are typically yellow in color and with plenty of odor

-Testing of meconium
+Testing

 Recent research points to the advantage of testing meconium for various drugs

-Infants who have been exposed to large amounts of alcohol while within the uterus often will have an alcohol byproduct in their mecomium.
+Infants who have been exposed to large amounts of alcohol while within the Uterus often will have an alcohol byproduct in their mecomium.